AdhocAdam/smletsexchangeconnector/CONTRIBUTING.md

 for is encountered.
 Maybe something isn't working as designed.
 Whichever the case, you can use the Issues section to raise your bug.
 Depending on the specific nature, it is possible it maybe filed as a future enhancement.

+# Requesting a Feature
+You can use the Issues section to raise more than just bugs.
+Ideas for future releases can thrown in here and will be marked as an "enhancement."

 # Contributing Guidelines
 If you're interested in contributing, great!
 Given this script's purpose to completely swap itself with the default Exchange Connector, it's important to keep in mind that any new functionality introduced should be kept general purpose enough to apply to all